 The concept of pre-diabetes evolved out of this necessity to prevent diabetes and its complications and nip them in the bud.
 That is possible by its early detection and thereby preventing it from becoming full blown diabetes mellitus, commonly known as type 2 diabetes.

+Pre-diabetes is that grey zone between normalcy and diabetes.
 Pre-diabetes, as the name indicates, is the stage of diabetes before it becomes overt and needs medical treatment.
-When you get your fasting blood sugar levels checked and find them to be more than 125 mg/dl or if your HbA1c is more than 6.4, that’s when you have diabetes.
-Pre-diabetes is that grey zone between normalcy and diabetes.
-You will know you have pre-diabetes if your fasting blood sugars are between 100-125 mg/dl [also called as impaired fasting glucose] or your post meals sugar is between 140-200 mg/dl on doing oral glucose tolerance test [after drinking sugary syrup and checking blood sugar after 2 hrs].
+If your fasting blood sugar levels are more than 125 mg/dl or if your HbA1c is more than 6.4, then, you have diabetes.
 You may of course be alarmed to get a high reading like this, but the bright side is that you’re in a zone from where you can return back to normalcy and not proceed to develop diabetes.
 But that is only if you take the necessary precautions and follow your doctor’s advice as suggested.

 Read this list carefully because it is the give-away on how you can detect this condition in time and reverse it before it’s too late.
-So get yourself checked if:
+So get your blood sugars levels checked annually if:

 - You have a family history of type 2 diabetes